paylike/sdk/3dsecure/index.md

 mandatory 3-D Secure (the default anyway).
 3-D Secure can be conditionally enabled/disabled by Paylike based on a risk assessment.

-If you are using the Paylike Payment popup you do not have to read any further.
+If you are using the Paylike Payment popup, you do not have to read any further.
 3-D Secure is supported and handled automatically inside the popup.

-However if you are developing a native application or going for a customized payment form and want to leverage 3-D Secure, here is the minimal information you need.
+However, if you are developing a native application or going for a customized payment form and want to leverage 3-D Secure, here is the minimal information you need.